Have you been feeling exhausted lately?

 Strange early pregnancy symptoms like this are relatively uncommon.

 Hot flashes are common before period or after menopause.
-But, many women experience hot flashes as a pregnancy symptom due to hormonal changes and increased metabolism caused by the extra blood flow throughout your blood vessels.
+But, many women experience hot flashes as a pregnancy symptom due to hormonal changes and increased metabolism caused by the extra blood flow throughout their blood vessels.

 As a result of widened blood vessels near your skin, you might get frequent flushes which can be one of the weird early pregnancy symptoms.